The space of traces in symmetric monoidal infinity categories: Modelling symmetric monoidal

 \section{Modelling symmetric monoidal \icats}

 Much of the literature on the $\infty$-categorical structure of the cobordism category, in particular Lurie's work on the cobordism hypothesis \cite{LurCH}, is formulated in terms of $\gC$-objects in complete Segal spaces.
 In this section we recall how to relate this approach to the more standard theory of quasicategories, by giving a model independent description of complete Segal spaces in the language of \icats.
+Once this is established we make precise the functors $\mcL^\fd$, $\mcA^\fd$, and $\Sc$ from the introduction.